 CDL Liability Insurance and Driver Shortage

-PABC supports taking the necessary steps to lower costly insurance premiums associated with the trucking industry in our state.
-Efforts to attract commercial truck drivers, including potential changes in driver requirements such as age, within South Carolina to offset the current shortage that exists are also supported.
+PABC supports efforts to lower costly insurance premiums associated with the trucking industry in our state.
+As PABC member organizations determine measures which could be used to decrease insurance costs, PABC will work in a collaborative effort to support such measures.
+Efforts to attract commercial truck drivers, including potential changes in driver requirements such as age, within South Carolina to offset the current shortage that exists will also be supported.

 Highway Infrastructure (State/Federal)